PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 You can find the messages to change the navigation and power modes in the [GPX_and_CSV_Logger](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/tree/master/Arduino) Arduino code.

+## GPX_and_CSV_Logger

+The [Arduino](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/tree/master/Arduino) directory contains code for the [Adafruit Feather M0 Adalogger](https://www.adafruit.com/products/2796) which will log your route to SD card in GPX and CSV format.

+By default, the code updates the GPX and CSV files once every five seconds.
+You can alter the code to log (e.g.) every second should you want to.
+If you do this, be careful when you disconnect the power as you may end up with a corrupt file if you remove the power while the SD card is being updated.
+Either wait for the Adalogger red LED to flash (indicating an SD write) then quickly disconnect the power, or alter the code to include a 'stop button' feature which stops the logger writing to SD card and gets it ready for power down.

+GPX_and_CSV_Logger can also be used with the Adafruit Ultimate GPS FeatherWing.
+Comment out the line which says _#define UBLOX_ to use the Ultimate GPS.

 ## Datasheets

 Useful documentation about the SAM-M8Q and its protocol specification can be found at: